TheMatrixan/vscode-moodle-snippets/README.md

 ## Features

-Snippets for all methods for GLOBAL variables:
+Snippets for all public methods for GLOBAL variables:

 - `$OUTPUT`
 - `$DB`
+- `$PAGE`

 Snippets for all methods from: